* Dollar aided by Sino-U.S. trade deal, strong U.S. data

 The rebound is a welcome sign for dollar bulls as a fall in the index would have suggested that malaise in trade war-hit manufacturers was infecting the service sector, too.

-The data came after strong U.S. employment data on Friday.
+The data came after strong a U.S. employment report on Friday.

 “On top of Sino-U.S. trade issues, the market is reacting to signs of U.S. economic strength at the moment,” said Kyosuke Suzuki, director of foreign exchange at Societe Generale.